nclack/aoc2024/doc/devlog.md

 I did find the `Tensor::iter_dims()` function which was pretty useful.
 It allows me to avoid the god awful slicing routines.

+### aftermath

+I setup the repo and setup test coverage.
+I also set up branch rules so I'd have to submit prs.
+This will help me work on different days without having to finish.